Introduction – Common Core

 - learn more on curriculum set-up in the context of Germany’s teachers education to secure the transmission of democratic values, and

-- get a closer look at the execution and differences of grading at the final classes and the examination forms that exist.
+- get a closer look at the execution and differences of grading at the final classes and the examination forms that exist: centralized exams and external exams.